top of page

 In the lab: Once you compare answers in the lab and determine which answers are correct, your team will create and submit two pptx slides: one slide for their chi-square test information and table, and one slide for the relevant SPSS output with the numbers used hi-lighted.
 Make sure you include the SPSS output showing the % of the sample within each row and each column.

 On the chi-square slide, be sure to report the statistical results in correct APA format.
 Please see this sample pptx for what goes on the chi-square slide.
+For your table, report the % within politics data.

 Please let me know if you have any questions!

 Climate change: Use a chi-square contingency test to answer the question "Do you believe you are doing all that you can to minimize your carbon footprint" dependent on political party affiliation?"
-Use the variables "politics" and "footprint"
+Use the variables "politics" and "footprint".

 Gun violence: Use a chi-square contingency test to answer the question "Do perceptions of restricting gun ownership and its effect on gun violence depend on political party affiliation?"
 Use the variables "restriction_effect" and "politics"